iconify/iconify/components/react/readme.md

 All icons are available as ES modules for modern bundler and as CommonJS modules for outdated bundlers.
 ES modules use format `@iconify-icons/{prefix}`, CommonJS modules use `@iconify/icons-{prefix}`.

-For more details, see [icon packages documentation](https://docs.iconify.design/sources/npm/).
+For more details, see [icon packages documentation](https://iconify.design/docs/icons/).

-## Inline icon
+## Vertical alignment

 Icons have 2 modes: inline and block.
 Difference between modes is `vertical-align` that is added to inline icons.